tjg/round-the-rabbit/README.md

     :bindings [{:exchange "exchange-1" :queue "queue-1"}]}))
 ```

-If you declare one exchange or one queue, you don't need to put it in a list:
+If you declare only one exchange and/or one queue, you don't need to put
+it in a list:

 ```clojure
 (def conn-state
   (connect! {:declare-queues "queue-10"}))
 ```

-There's a bunch of knobs
+There's a bunch of knobs:

 ```clojure
 (def conn-state